 , identify the user with the highest average number of unique item categories per order.
 Assume there is only one user with the highest average.

-What statistical test would you use to determine which parcel is better for shipments?
-You are in charge of shipments at Amazon, with two types of parcels, A and B. Packages in parcel A are damaged with probability p, and in parcel B with probability q.
+You are in charge of shipments at Amazon, with two types of parcels, A and B. Packages in parcel A are damaged with probability p and parcel B with probability q.
 What statistical test could you use to determine which parcel is better?
 What would the test conclude if p=0.4 and q=0.6, given data from 200 shipments, half with parcel A and half with parcel B?

 Average Base Salary